xxl4/me/source/resume/index.md

 - **Dates**: 2021 - 2023

-- **Description**: Implemented security best practices and automation tools to secure cloud infrastructure.
-Developed and maintained CI/CD pipelines for software deployment.
-Conducted security assessments and audits to identify and remediate vulnerabilities.
+- **Description**: Seceum is a cybersecurity company that provides cloud security solutions.
+I was responsible for designing, implementing, and maintaining secure cloud infrastructure using AWS, GCP, and Azure.
+I developed CI/CD pipelines for software deployment and conducted security assessments to identify and remediate vulnerabilities.
+I also implemented monitoring and alerting systems to detect and respond to security incidents.

 ### Project Manager at YinpingCang Technology Co.